Why Lessor's Risk Insurance Can Be Important for Commercial Property Owners in CNY

 A credit is a discount or a reduction.
 Employing this method may allow you to pay less for your insurance.
 This is because you have more control and supervision over your property.
 You can prevent or fix problems faster and reduce the risk of damage or liability.

 You can also improve the safety and quality of your property.
 As a commercial property owner and occupant, look into getting a credit for occupying your own property.
 Ask your agent or insurance carrier about this option.
-Doing so might help you save money and protect your property and business at the same time.
+Doing so might help you save money and help address your property and business coverage needs at the same time.

-How to Protect Yourself as a Lessor with a Triple Net Lease
+How to Help Protect Yourself as a Lessor with a Triple Net Lease

 A triple net lease is a lease structure where the tenant pays for everything.
 They pay for the rent, the taxes, the insurance, and the maintenance.
 They’re responsible for the building as if they own it, so they have to insure the building.

 This may sound good for you as a lessor.
-You don’t have to pay for or worry about anything.
-But you still have to be careful and protect yourself.
+You don't have to pay for or worry about anything.
+But you still have to be careful and take steps to look after your interests.
 That means making sure the tenant has a valid and adequate insurance policy.

 Beyond that, request to be included in the policy as an additional insured and a certificate holder.
 You want updated information about the policy as they happen, such as being notified if or when the policy lapses or gets canceled.
 You have to make sure that the tenant can pay for any damage or liability that may occur.